Octanic/nlw/README.md

 Made with TypeScript!
 This contains the REST API used by the Web Application and the Mobile Application
 > Please run it first in order to run everything else.
 ### How to run?
 Run `npm run migrate` then `npm run seed` to generate the database and to populate it with data, respectively.
-Then, `npm run dev`.
+Then, run `npm run dev`.

 **Protip:** Do not trust any sqlite file in this repo, if any.
 It won't kill you, but it may contain arbitrary test data.